ben-axnick/toy_robot/README.md

 - REPORT will announce the X,Y and F of the robot.
 This can be in any form, but standard output is sufficient.
 - A robot that is not on the table can choose the ignore the MOVE, LEFT, RIGHT and REPORT commands.
 - Input can be from a file, or from standard input, as the developer chooses.
-- Provide test data to exercise the application.

-## Constraints

-The toy robot must not fall off the table during movement.
+- The toy robot must not fall off the table during movement.
 This also includes the initial placement of the toy robot.
-Any move that would cause the robot to fall must be ignored.
+- Any move that would cause the robot to fall must be ignored.

-## Example Input and Output

-a)

-    PLACE 0,0,NORTH
-    MOVE
-    REPORT
-    Output: 0,1,NORTH

-b)

-    PLACE 0,0,NORTH
-    LEFT
-    REPORT
-    Output: 0,0,WEST

-c)

-    PLACE 1,2,EAST
-    MOVE
-    MOVE
-    LEFT
-    MOVE
-    REPORT
-    Output: 3,3,NORTH